Travis Van Winkle: Career

 In 2011, Van Winkle starred in the suspense thriller film 247°F co-starring Scout Taylor-Compton.
 In 2012, he starred in the independent comedy Last Call.
 He also appeared in the thriller Bloodwork, co-starring Tricia Helfer.

 In 2011 and 2012, Van Winkle made guest appearances in television series such as Happy Endings, 2 Broke Girls, and Two and a Half Men.
 In October 2012, he was cast as Lieutenant Daniel Joshua "Danny" Green, leader of the Naval Mountain Warfare Special Forces Unit aboard the Nathan James, in the TNT action drama pilot The Last Ship, also executively produced by Bay.
-The series premiered on TNT on 22 June 2014.
+The series premiered on TNT on June 22, 2014.
 In December 2012, he was cast in a recurring role as Jonah on the second season of The CW's series Hart of Dixie.

 In 2014, Van Winkle starred in the comedy film Mantervention.
 He also guest starred in an episode of Scorpion.
 In 2015, he starred in the PixL original movie Bound & Babysitting alongside Tammin Sursok.

 In 2017, Van Winkle starred as Scott Hays in Hallmark channel original movie Christmas Getaway alongside Bridget Regan.

 In 2019, Van Winkle appeared in the film Senior Love Triangle as the character Spencer.

 In October 2020, Van Winkle was cast in the main role of Cary Conrad on the third season of the Netflix thriller series You.

 In 2022, it was announced that he will be appearing in the upcoming Amazon Prime Video remake of the 1989 film Road House.

+In 2026, Van Winkle will star in the Hallmark Channel/Disney television film Holiday Ever After: A Disney World Wish Come True.